selimslab/selimslab.github.io/_NOTES/psy/cognitive-biases.md

 People like you more than you know but they don't think much about you.

-Availability increase liking, we make friends with whoever is close by
+Availability increases liking, and we make friends with whoever is close by

 We regret and worry, both are useless most of the time